Blackant222/darooAI/app.md

             drugs = data || [];
         }

-        // ... return the JSX, passing `drugs` to the table component.
+        // ... return the JSX, passing `drugs` to a client component table.
     }
     ```